• Skip to primary navigation

 Instructions

 1. Place all your prepared ingredients right in front of you.
-Dry the shrimp.
+Pat the shrimp dry with paper towels.

-2. Heat the a 6-inch cast iron shallow pan for 30 seconds over a high flame.
+2. Heat a 6-inch cast iron shallow pan for 30 seconds over a high flame.
 Pour in the oil.
-Wait 10 seconds, then add the garlic and the peppers, and sauté until the garlic is golden brown.
-Add all 10 the shrimp quickly.
+Wait 10 seconds, then add the garlic and the peppers (or pepper flakes), and sauté until the garlic is golden brown.
+Add all 10 shrimp quickly.
 Let sauté 1 minute and then turn with tongs.
 Salt.
-Let sauté one more minute, stir, and then serve immediately while they are still sizzling in the pan (with a plate underneath).
+Let sauté one more minute, stir, and then serve immediately while they are still sizzling in the pan (with a trivet underneath).
 High and fast is the name of the game here.

-3. Serve with bread, and savor how the oil changes in flavor as the shrimp release their juices!
+3. Serve with crusty bread for sopping up the delicious oil, and savor how the oil changes in flavor as the shrimp release their juices!

 Notes